 For all these reasons, this landscaping practice isn’t just a good decision from an environmental standpoint, it’s also a great investment from a financial standpoint.
 Because it drastically reduces water usage and yard maintenance, it is a big selling point to prospective homebuyers.
 Most new homeowners aren’t going to take shine to a garden filled landscape that they’ll have to spend hours each week to maintain.
 But if they can have a beautiful yard without doing much work, then it’s an easy sell.
 In fact, property value increases of up to 15% are not unheard when this landscaping strategy is utilized.

-Need to find a pro for your xeriscaping?Find Pros
+Ready to start your xeriscaping?Find Pros

 Go Native, Or at Least Think Climate When You Buy